Yōsuke Kashiwagi

-Yōsuke Kashiwagi (柏木 陽介, Kashiwagi Yōsuke) is a Japanese footballer who plays as a central midfielder for FC Gifu.
+Yōsuke Kashiwagi (柏木 陽介, Kashiwagi Yōsuke) is a Japanese former footballer who played as a central midfielder.

 Club career

 He played for Sanfrecce Hiroshima and Urawa Red Diamonds before moving to Gifu.
 He won the 2017 AFC Champions League with the Reds.

+In 2023 announced his retired for the end of 2023 J3 League.

 National team career

-In July 2007, Kashiwagi played for the Japan U-20 national team in the 2007 U-20 World Cup.
+In July 2007, Kashiwagi played for the Japan national U-20 team in the 2007 U-20 World Cup.
 At this tournament, he wore the number 10 shirt and played all 4 matches as the starting offensive midfielder.

-In January 2010, Kashiwagi was called up to the Japanese national team for the 2011 Asian Cup qualifiers.
-He debuted against Yemen on the 6th of January 2011.
+In January 2010, Kashiwagi was called up to the Japan national team for the 2011 Asian Cup qualifiers.
+He debuted against Yemen on 6 January 2011.

 Club statistics

 1Includes J. League promotion/relegation Series, J. League Championship and Japanese Super Cup.